 Taylor and Francis Group [Commercial Publisher]; Taylor and Francis [Imprint]

 Vance, Daniel; Blanchard, Mark; Pendleton, Sara; Richardson, Sally; Moran, Jessica; Baker, Jessica; and Benton, Hillary, "Creating a Consumer-Friendly Resource to Assist Persons With Amyotrophic Lateral Sclerosis (ALS) in Navigating the Power Wheelchair Selection Processrtopulmonary Hypertension and Idiopathic Pulmonary Arterial Hypertension: An Analysis of the Pulmonary Hypertension Association Registry" (2021).
-School of Allied Health Professionals Faculty Publications.
+School of Allied Health Professions Faculty Publications.
 2.